fauzanardh/connect4-ai/README.md

 brew install node
 ```

-For Windows, install the nodejs through the installer provided by the [nodejs website](https://nodejs.org/en/download/).
+For Windows and macOS (alternative), install the nodejs through the installer provided by the [nodejs website](https://nodejs.org/en/download/).

 ### Installation